anydexdev/theguideformiphones_mtk/README.md

 However, if your are in the second situation, you're good to go.
 You'll have to use `mtkclient` for this.
 ## Preparing your environment

+> [!WARNING]
+> As I said earlier, read everything.
+It's specially important to read everything from here because this process can kill your device if you make a bad mistake.
+Please, READ EVERYTHING.

 Most users use Windows 10/11 so I'll focus on those.
 You require some software in your PC:
 - Python
 - mtkclient